About us

 ____________________________________________________________________________________

-The AALL is a non-profit scientific organisation striving for excellence in the investigation of language use in legal contexts.
+The Austrian Association for Legal Linguistics (AALL) is a non-profit scientific organisation striving for excellence in the investigation of language use in legal contexts.
 The association consists primarily of scholars from legal linguistics and the legal domain.
 Our research focuses on statutory interpretation, linguistic evidence in the juridical process, speaker recognition and identification, and commentaries on legal developments.

 If you are interested in joining the AALL, please visit our “Join” page here, or get in touch for more information: info@oegrl.com.